 One of the primary reasons why people choose to live in a particular location is the quality of education that it offers.
 Operated by the New York City Department of Education, New York City’s public school system is the largest in the United States and in the whole world.
 There are more than 1.1 million students in the NYC public school system alone, with almost 2,000 schools within the DOE.
 For higher education, there are about 594,000 university students in New York City attending around 110 universities and colleges.
 According to statistics, more freshmen leave their home states to attend college in NYC than any other state.
-New York State is the nation’s largest importer of college students, and enrollment in New York State is led by NYC, which is said to have more university students than any other city in the United States.
+New York State is the nation’s largest importer of college students, and enrollment in New York State is led by NYC, which is said to have more university students than in any other city in the United States.
 Here’s our list of the best schools in NYC:

 Best Middle and High Schools in New York City

 Our list of the Top 3 Middle Schools and Top 3 High Schools in New York City is based on rankings provided by SchoolDigger.com.
 SchoolDigger calculates school rankings based on the most recent 2018 test scores from the NY State Assessments English Language Arts, NY State Assessments Math, and NY State Assessments Science released by the NY State Education Department, along with data from the National Center for Education Statistics, U.S. Department of Education, and the NY State Education Department.